 That's exactly the plan of the Demons of Category C: They ultimately challenge God into giving them the mental freedom to create alternate worlds to get into, in hopes of avoiding facing Him.
 That's why they are called "rebels".
 Category C basically thinks they can "replace" God's Creation with a different one and drag with them as many "companions" in it as possible.
 Therefore, to each, his own.

 Cannabis is not a game and certainly not a "recreational drug" by far.
-In the author's opinion, Cannabis should be used in a very responsible manner, and only for sacramental and/or religious purposes.
+In the author's opinion, Cannabis should be used in a very responsible manner, and only for sacramental, religious or medicinal purposes.
 The obvious historical connections of the diachronic usage of The Sacred Plant with spiritual/religious/metaphysical purposes, are fairly good indicators that Cannabis should not be abused or used irresponsibly.
 The tremendous mental insights The Sacred Plant provides, can drive the mind to paths where it may be completely unprepared, with insanity always lurking in the corner.

 Neither is Cannabis use an excuse for laziness or beating around the bush in one's life.
 Ideally, and again in the author's opinion, The Sacred Plant should only be used to study and gain deeper understanding of The Word of God.
 The Word of God is intended for the betterment of the soul and for restorative and curative purposes.
 The purpose of using The Sacred Plant should ideally be to assist such soul restoration and repair: Matthew 9:12, Mark 2:17 and Luke 5:31: "On hearing this, Jesus said, "It is not the healthy who need a doctor, but the sick.".".